yitaozh/yitaozh.github.io/source/_posts/Designing-Data-Intensive-Applications.md

 In order to become eventually consistent, the replicas should converge toward the same value.
 If you want to avoid losing data, you application developer, need to know a lot about the internals of your database's conflict handling.

-* **Last write wins (discarding concurrent writes).** Even though the writes don' have a natural ordering, we can force an arbitrary order on them.
+- **Last write wins (discarding concurrent writes).** Even though the writes don' have a natural ordering, we can force an arbitrary order on them.
 We can attach a timestamp to each write and pick the most recent.
-There are some situations such caching on which lost writes are acceptable.
+There are some situations, such as caching, on which lost writes are acceptable.
 If losing data is not acceptable, LWW is a poor choice for conflict resolution.
-* **The "happens-before" relationship and concurrency.** Whether one operation happens before another operation is the key to defining what concurrency means. **We can simply say that to operations are _concurrent_ if neither happens before the other.** Either A happened before B, or B happened before A, or A and B are concurrent.
+- **The "happens-before" relationship and concurrency.** Whether one operation happens before another operation is the key to defining what concurrency means. **We can simply say that to operations are _concurrent_ if neither happens before the other.** Either A happened before B, or B happened before A, or A and B are concurrent.

 ##### Capturing the happens-before relationship

 The server can determine whether two operations are concurrent by looking at the version numbers.

-* The server maintains a version number for every key, increments the version number every time that key is written, and stores the new version number along the value written.
+- The server maintains a version number for every key, increments the version number every time that key is written, and stores the new version number along the value written.
-* Client reads a key, the server returns all values that have not been overwrite, as well as the latest version number.
+- Client reads a key, the server returns all values that have not been overwrite, as well as the latest version number.
 A client must read a key before writing.
-* Client writes a key, it must include the version number from the prior read, and it must merge together all values that it received in the prior read.
+- Client writes a key, it must include the version number from the prior read, and it must merge together all values that it received in the prior read.
-* Server receives a write with a particular version number, it can overwrite all values with that version number or below, but it must keep all values with a higher version number.
+- Server receives a write with a particular version number, it can overwrite all values with that version number or below, but it must keep all values with a higher version number.

 ##### Merging concurrently written values